 The Metropolitan Life Tower featured wisely in commercial advertisements for lots of years, featuring the light emanating from the lid of its steeple and the motto "The Light That Never Fails."
 While other insurance corporations used sculptural images for their promotion campaigns, Metropolitan Life used the facility itself to represent the work and ideals of the best insurer in the country and on the continent.

 In a chronology book documented soon after the construction was achieved, the campaign described it as "the most beautiful home office in the world."
 The clock tower was also overwhelmingly positively rated by general critics, with one unknown author very metaphorically describing the clock tower as "a hopeful melody you hear in a clear timetable".

-The Metropolitan Life skyscraper of the South Building was recorded on the Historic Places National Register in 1973 and declared a Landmark of National Value in 1977/ This skyscraper is obviously New York's best sightseeing that any tourist visiting Manhattan can visit with a private local tour guide, or on a local tour of the city!
+The Metropolitan Life skyscraper of the South Building was recorded on the Historic Places National Register in 1973 and declared a Landmark of National Value in 1977/ This skyscraper is obviously New York's best sightseeing that any tourist visiting Manhattan can visit with a private local English-speaking tour guide, or on a local tour of the city!